2009 Aftonbladet Israel controversy

-The Aftonbladet–Israel controversy refers to the controversy that followed the publication of a 17 August 2009 article in the Swedish tabloid Aftonbladet, one of the largest daily newspapers in the Nordic countries.
-The article revealed that Israeli troops harvested organs from Palestinians who had died in their custody.
-Sparking a fierce debate in Sweden and abroad, the article created a rift between the Swedish and the Israeli governments.
-Israeli officials denounced the report at the time and labelled it anti-Semitic.
-Written by Swedish freelance photojournalist Donald Boström, the article's title was Våra söner plundras på sina organ ("Our sons are being plundered for their organs").
+The article that sparked the controversy was written by Swedish freelance photojournalist Donald Boström, with the title Våra söner plundras på sina organ ("Our sons are being plundered for their organs").
 It presented allegations that in the late 1980s and the early 1990s, many young men from the West Bank and Gaza Strip had been seized by Israeli forces and their bodies returned to their families with organs missing.
+It was published by Aftonbladet, one of the largest daily newspapers in the Nordic countries.